laavanyebahl/speed-estimation-of-car-with-optical-flow/README.md

 * **Train using only optical flow frame:** Network gave very good loss, but required more EPOCHS
 * **Train using both original video + optical flow frame (0.1 x original_video  + optical_flow):** The newtork gave the least loss and least EPOCHS.

+2nd approach gives the most realistic resuts on the test video.

 __Model__

 Following model is used in **model.py:**